Hospital agrees to pay $2.7M to resolve fraud complaint

 The government programs, however, do not permit billing for the office visits in addition to billing for the procedures themselves.
 Prosecutors contend Mass Eye and Ear therefore obtained reimbursements tit wasn’t entitled.

 They say the allegations were originally brought in a lawsuit filed by a whistleblower.
-Spokespersons for Mass Eye and Ear didn’t respond to an email seeking comment.
+Mass Eye and Ear said in a statement that it’s “taken corrective actions to address our billing processes.”

 Sign up for Daily Newsletters